akaneshiro7/flappy-bird/README.md

 ## Sound Effects

-The game includes sound effects for the bird flapping its wings and colliding with a pipe.
+The game includes sound effects for the bird flapping its wings, increasing score, and colliding with a pipe.

 ## Credits